Interpolation theorem for Marcinkiewicz spaces with applications to Lorentz gamma spaces: Introduction

 We will work in the general setting of rearrangement-invariant (r.i.\ for short) Banach function spaces $X(\dom, \mu)$ as collections of all $\mu$-measurable functions finite a.e.~on $\dom$ such that $\|f\|_{X(\dom,\mu)}$ is finite.

 One can define an r.i.~space $X(\dom,\mu)$ on a general measure space $(\dom,\mu)$ using rearrangement invariance of the given r.i.~space $X(0,R)$,

 On the other hand, there is also a representation of each norm of a given r.i.~space $X(\dom,\mu)$ by r.i.~norm on interval due to the Luxemburg representation theorem.
-For further information regarding r.i.~norms see \citep[Chapter~1 and 2]{BS}.
-At the places where no confusion is likely to happen, we shall use a shorter form $X(\dom)$ instead of $X(\dom,\mu)$ and $X$ in the case when $(\dom,\mu)$ is the interval $[0,R)$ equipped with Lebesgue measure.
+For further information regarding r.i.~norms see \cite[Chapter~1 and 2]{Ben:88}.
+At the places where no confusion is likely to happen, we shall use a shorter form $X(\dom)$ instead of $X(\dom,\mu)$.

-We also exhibit the general properties of the supremum operators $S_\varphi$ and $T_\fII$ like the endpoint embeddings in the r.i.~class (Section~\ref{sec:endpoints}) or the relation to the maximal function (Section~\ref{sec:stars}).
+We also exhibit the general properties of the supremum operators $S_\varphi$ and $T_\psi$ like the endpoint embeddings in the r.i.~class (Section~\ref{sec:endpoints}) or the relation to the maximal function (Section~\ref{sec:stars}).
 It turns out that a certain averaging condition on the quasiconcave function plays a key role here.
 It reads as

 We shall refer to this relation as a $B$-condition and write $\varphi\in B$.
 More details about quasiconcave functions and $B$-condition can be found in Section~\ref{sec:back}.

 Our principal result now reads as follows.